Top 10 Reasons to Get Clean and Sober florida

 6. Job, career goals, focus

-No matter how well an addict thinks they are hiding their habit, there is always someone who notices you drifting off at your desk hung over, the smell on your jacket as you walk past their cubicle, or the number of times you’ve been late this week.
+No matter how well a person with addiction thinks they are hiding their habit, there is always someone who notices you drifting off at your desk hung over, the smell on your jacket as you walk past their cubicle, or the number of times you’ve been late this week.
 Having an addiction can really set a person back in their pursuit of a promotion, an interview, or a big corporate deal.
 One of the biggest things that can derail a future dream is being arrested or charged for criminal actions.
 Keep pushing forward in your career and with your co-workers, as well as your life on a whole, by kicking your addiction and staying sober.

 7. Friendships

 We mentioned the importance of family as our #1 on the list in this article, but we also want to consider the impact that staying sober will have on your friends.
-If your addiction has also come with a particular group who suffers from the same addiction, this may be a good time to shift toward a group who reflects more of who you want to become throughout your recovery experience.
+If your addiction has also come with a particular group who lives with the same addiction, this may be a good time to shift toward a group who reflects more of who you want to become throughout your recovery experience.
 Be intentional with your time and who you spend that time with.
 Consider how you feel after being with particular people, then evaluate if they are helping you get to the next stage of your recovery journey or holding you back from staying sober.
 Influencing your friends is a great reason to stay sober because of the impact you can have on them, as well as the better in-depth conversations and interactions you can have when you’re not under the influence.

 8. Safety